bimdata/documentation-old/doc_sphinx/tutorials/guided_tour.rst

 ----------------------------

 An application Access Token represents the app itself and is not linked to any user.
-It is used when you don't use **BIMData Connect** users or if you want to use `webhooks`_  or if you're doing some automated tasks.
+It is used when you don't use **BIMData Connect** users or if you want to use :doc:`webhooks <../guide/webhooks>`  or if you're doing some automated tasks.

 .. note::

-    See `Get Access Token documentation`_ for more information.
+    See :doc:`Get Access Token documentation <../cookbook/get_access_token>` for more information.

 Retrieve a user Access Token